RashidahN/Covid_music_flights/README.md

 # Covid_music_flights

-This project uses Python Flask to visualize Spotify Streams Vs Flight Passenger Count.
+This project visualizes Spotify Streams count for Genres Vs Flight Passenger Count during Covid years.

+Chart.js is used to display the data on each page.
+Python Flask is used to show each page and it's graph.

 To run:
 `cd flaskapp/application`